 Hydroxyurea is considered the mainstay of treatment for SCD and has been shown to be effective at reducing the number of acute VOCs, reducing chronic complications, and improving quality of life and survival.
 The exact mechanisms of action of hydroxyurea are not fully understood, but the primary benefits are derived by increasing the fetal hemoglobin content of red blood cells, by altering the adhesion and rigidity of sickled cells, and by reducing neutrophil production.
 Some people with SCD, particularly those with a history of stroke or other serious complications, may require chronic (lifelong), monthly blood transfusions to prevent additional complications.
-Regular transfusions create additional challenges including the need for long-term chelation therapy (e.g., deferoxamine) to avoid serious health complications (e.g., heart and liver disease) of resultant iron overload.8 Many people with SCD require multidisciplinary care and acute and chronic pain management as supportive care for complications related to their SCD.
-While highly effective, chronic transfusion therapy carries its own risk and expense including iron overload, alloimmunization, problems with vascular access, and rare infectious complications.
+Many people with SCD require multidisciplinary care and acute and chronic pain management as supportive care for complications related to their SCD.
+While highly effective, chronic transfusion therapy carries its own risk and expense including iron overload, allo-immunization, problems with vascular access, and rare infectious complications.
 Newer therapies are available, but they are generally reserved for people with persistent or frequent painful episodes despite hydroxyurea therapy (i.e., I-glutamine [Emmaus], crizanlizumab [Novartis]) or persistent, severe hemolytic anemia (i.e., voxelotor [Global Blood Therapeutics]).
-We heard from experts that although these therapies may also be an alternative for people with SCD who do not want to take hydroxyurea, their uptake in clinical practice is still quite low and we previously found that the prices of these newer therapies are not aligned with their clinical benefits.
-9,10
+We heard from experts that although these therapies may also be an alternative for people with SCD who do not want to take hydroxyurea, their uptake in clinical practice is still quite low and we previously found that the prices of these newer therapies are not aligned with their clinical benefits.^{8,9}

 Hematopoietic stem cell transplantation (HSCT) is currently the only potentially curative treatment for SCD.
 Ideally, HSCT is performed with a human leukocyte antigen (HLA)-matched sibling donor.
 When performed at a younger age (<14 years of age) and with a sibling match, the five-year event-free-survival is likely 95% or higher for transplants performed in recent years.
 However, graft-versus-host disease (GVHD) is still a serious risk, many patients do not have a compatible sibling-matched donor (preferred option), and the risks of HSCT increase with age.
-13 potential for clinical cure of SCD.
-Lovo-cel works by using a modified virus (lentivirus vector) to insert a functioning version of the HBB gene into the patient's own stem cells.
-This is accomplished by retrieving stem cells from the patient's blood, engineering them outside of the body, and then transplanting the cells with functioning HBB back into the body.
-The patient must receive myeloablative chemotherapy to prepare the bone marrow to receive the corrected cells and to produce new red cells with normal β-globin/hemoglobin.
+12 by retrieving stem cells from the patient's blood, engineering them outside of the body, and then transplanting the cells with functioning HBB back into the body.
+The patient must receive myeloablative chemotherapy to prepare the bone marrow to receive the corrected cells and to produce new red cells with normal β -globin/hemoglobin.
 A closely related product for beta thalassemia was recently reviewed in another ICER report.
 Exa-cel employs similar procedures (e.g., autologous transplantation of modified cells), but rather than relying on a viral vector to insert a functioning gene, it utilizes a gene editing approach using CRISPR-based technology to turn off one of the genes known to suppress fetal hemoglobin and thus increase the amount of fetal hemoglobin in red blood cells.
-The Food and Drug Administration (FDA) accepted bluebird bio's Biologics License Application (BLA) of lovo-cel for priority review on June 21, 2023, and the revised Prescription Drug User Fee Act (PDUFA) date is set for December 20, 2023.
-Similarly, the FDA accepted Vertex Pharmaceuticals' and CRISPR Therapeutics' BLA for exa-cel for priority review on June 9, 2023, and the revised PDUFA date is set for December 8, 2023.
+The manufacturer of exa-cel submitted its Biologics License Application to the Food and Drug Administration (FDA) in April 2023 and the manufacturer of lovocel is expected to submit in the first half of 2023.

-Lovotibeglogene autotemcel ("lovo-cel," bluebird bio) and exagamglogene autotemcel ("exa-cel," Vertex Pharmaceuticals and CRISPR Therapeutics) are transformative gene therapies with the
+Lovotibeglogene autotemcel ("lovo-cel," bluebird bio) and exagamglogene autotemcel ("exa-cel," Vertex Pharmaceuticals and CRISPR Therapeutics) are transformative gene therapies with the potential for clinical cure of SCD.
+Lovo-cel works by using a modified virus (lentivirus vector) to insert a functioning version of the HBB gene into the patient's own stem cells.
+This is accomplished